-This configuration uses only Cassandra replication and tolerates the failure of a single node per replication group and still allows local reads at a consistency level of ONE.
+This configuration uses only Cassandra replication and tolerates the failure of a single node per replication group, while still allowing local reads at a consistency level of ONE.
 In this mode, we recommend setting the Portworx volume replication to a factor of 1, which means that Portworx will not replicate the volume.
 However, you should still use Portworx, because it will guarantee that the data is placed locally to the node on which the Cassandra instance is deployed by influencing the scheduling decision.
 Furthermore, Portworx will place the data associated with different instances of a cluster on nodes that satisfy the NetworkTopologyStrategy automatically, alllowing you to get the benefits of the NetworkTopologyStrategy with the ease of the SimpleStrategy.

 Three replicas in each datacenter

 This confirguation uses both Cassandra replication and Portworx replication together and tolerates either the failure of a one node per replication group at a strong consistency level of LOCAL_QUORUM or multiple node failures per datacenter using consistency level ONE.
 Asymmetrical replication groupings are also possible.
 For example, you can have three replicas in one data center to serve real-time application requests and use a single replica elsewhere for running analytics.

 When three replicas are required, Portworx recommends using a Portworx replication factor of 2.
 This means that for any volume, Cassandra will replicate it once (as in the Two replica example above), and Portworx will also replicate the volume once.
-This allows you to achieve faster recovery times on instance or node failures with a space utilization overhead of 30%.
+This allows you to achieve faster recovery times on instance or node failures with a space utilization overhead of only 30%.
 The secondary Portworx-replicated copies are also placed on nodes such that it meets the NetworkTopologyStrategy constraints.
 That is, the data replicated by Portworx itself is on a node in a different rack.